 Which ever nothing is still best for poweramps, as they need to have the stiffest connection to the mains, no "resistive components" between their power supplies and the mains zero impedance if possible.
 Unless you want similar to soggy "tube rectification" type bass.

 @georgehifi , So how would you know what the Inakustik does or does not?
 Anyway, you should try before you make assumptions or comment on the price to performance ratio.
 The OP's Torus do not sell for $200 either.
 Just saying.

 So how would you know what the Inakustik does or does not?

+I’m just saying anything between the poweramp’s power supply and the mains "has to" introduce some sort of series resistance.
+And that "has to" reduce the stiffness of the amps power supply, which has to effect it’s bass performance.
 VTL’s David Manley (rip) did a very famous paper way back on it back in the 80’s, you should read it changed all views on poweramps power supplies design and how to get their power from the mains and how they should behave, I think for memory maybe even Dan D’Agostino took heed of his words on it.

+Thanks so much everyone.
+I appreciate the recommendations for the Inakustik 3500P and I am definitely researching that unit.
+I am still hopeful that some of you have had experience with either the Equitech 2RQ or Torus RM20 rack units that you could advise me on.
 I am still up in the air about the balanced output of Equitech and how effective it is as opposed to the Torus NBT technology.
 Two different approaches, but which is better?
 Thanks again for all your feedback!!